 Why we write:

-“I left the lesbian community [around me] in the Eighties because it was too depressing.” —Jack Halberstam, 2018, Penn LGBT Center, public talk
+“I left the lesbian community in the Eighties because it was too depressing.” —Judith/Jack Halberstam, 2018, Penn LGBT Center, personal communication.

 “I do want to play a Cassandra role for a moment…and warn that in many locations and many ways the discourses of lesbianism – and specifically, Lesbian Feminism – have been all but silenced [in academic spaces]…[This has resulted in] the appropriation of our work and ideas (including Feminism itself) without any recognition or citation of sources, the vilification of our values and continued existence, and the misrepresentation and ahistorical construction of the past thirty years.” —Bonnie Zimmerman, 2007, p.
 49-50 (see Working Bibliography below)